mdeangelo272/ansible-demo/README.md

 ![Cassandra Logo](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5e/Cassandra_logo.svg/500px-Cassandra_logo.svg.png)

-This repository contains a sample Ansible Module, Role, and Playbook that will install a Cassandra database and manage Cassandra database users.
+This repository contains a sample Ansible Module, Role, and Playbook that will install a Cassandra database and manage Cassandra database keyspaces.

 ## Setup and Dependencies
 This solution was implemented and tested using the software and versions listed below.
 Note that these are the versions used on the development machine (i.e. the controller or host node), not necessarily the versions installed by the configuration logic.